An Appalachian Trail Tale

 Connecticut’s entrance meant I was now officially in New & Improved England.
 The woods here are sometimes called the willowwacks.
 Queer English, New Englanders.
 I soon ran into a bloke named Bob.
 Or Rob.
 He had a weed-whacker and was clearing the trail of head-high grass (head-high to those who built the neighboring stone walls way back when; waist-high here now).
 Connecticutmedown.
 “Somebody’s gotta keep hell tidy.”

 He’d told me he’d seen three snakes since he fired up the noise-maker, one venomous.
-“Thankfully the earthquake frightens ‘em away, before I reach ‘em.”
+“Thankfully the earthquake frightens ‘em away, before I get near.
+I hate to hurt ‘em, just for some stupid trail.”

 “Me neither,” I responded.
-“Did ya have a trailname?”
+“What was your trailname?”

 After rummaging through his rucksack, he handed over a liter-sized Gatorade.
 It was neon like nothing Nature has known, save for the fireflies and those peculiar oceanic creatures lurking deep down.
 I downed it in seconds, Napoleon Dynamite style.
 We spoke a while.
 I thanked him for the ambrosia and the trail maintenance, and continued on, gut gurgling.

-Kent, Connecticut, origins of that funny Family Guy creator, is a mile away.
-As we sit trapped inside our tents, evading those winged invertebrates while they search for blood donors, I’ve asked Buddy what he wants to be when he grows up.
+Kent, CT, origins of that Family Guy creator, is a mile away.
+As we sit captive in our bedrooms, evading those winged invertebrates while they search for blood donors, I’ve asked Buddy what he wants to be when he grows up.
 (I’m still looking for ideas myself.)

 I then asked if he ever gets sore.